 - Click OK and close the Local Group Policy Editor.

-- To apply the changes immediately, open Command Prompt and type
+- To apply the changes right away, open Command Prompt and type

 gpupdate /force